SosiSis/Gen-Authering/docs/DEPLOYMENT.md

 ## Overview

-This guide covers deployment strategies for the Multi-Agent Publication Generator in different environments.
+This guide covers deployment strategies for the Gen-Authering  Publication Generator in different environments.

 ## Environment Setup